KursatSonmez/TurkishExchangeRateFactory/README.md

 # Turkish Lira Exchange Rate Factory
-This library is used to collects and automatically save to database foreign currency informations for the Turkish Lira from the CBRT (TCMB) XML Web site.
+This library is used to collect and automatically save to database foreign currency informations for the Turkish Lira from the CBRT (TCMB) XML Web site.
 The system runs as a background service.

 ## Description

-The system will start collects to data from CBRT at a certain time of day and then save those data to the database.
+System will start to collect data from CBRT at a certain time of day and then save those data to the database.
-First, the system checks the working hour.
-If the system hour equal to the `WorkingHour`, the system will start reading the data of that day and save those to the database.
+First, system checks working hour.
+If the system hour is equal to the `WorkingHour`, the system will start reading the data of that day and save those to the database.
 (Default `WorkingHour` value is `00`.
-You can review the [appsettings.Development.json file in ExchangeRateFactory.Demo](ExchangeRateFactory.Demo/appsettings.Development.json) for change.)
+You can review the [appsettings.Development.json file in ExchangeRateFactory.Demo](ExchangeRateFactory.Demo/appsettings.Development.json) for changes.)

 ## Quick Start